magento/merchdocs/src/marketing/yotpo-reviews-intro.md

 With Magento v2.3.3+, integrating your Magento store is a quick, simple process and gives you access to the content and data customizations available in your Yotpo account.
 See [Integrate your Magento Store with your Yotpo Account]({% link marketing/yotpo-connect.md %}).

-## Changes In the Latest Release
+## Changes in the Latest Release

-This release contains changes to correct a variety of issues and to update documentation and Yotpo-specific links.
+This release contains enhancements and resolved issues.

-- The **Yotpo Reviews** and **Yotpo Analytics** links in the Admin > Reports section have been updated to redirect to the connected Yotpo account information.

-- Corrected issues related to the syncing of invalid orders.
-Invalid orders are now listed in the log, and additional syncs are not attempted.
+### Enhancements

+- Order status updates (example: shipped, invoiced) are now included in the product review data shared between Magento and Yotpo.

+### Resolved Issues

+- Corrected an issue causing errors when accessing Magento Analytics.

-- Corrected an issue preventing orders from syncing correctly.
+- Corrected an issue causing errors in the review star display on product pages.

-- Updated  documentation links in the Admin.
+- Changed the data transfer process for products with no reviews to optimize system performance.

+- Shortened the system wait time for network "timeout" issues.

-- Corrected an issue preventing Yotpo settings from displaying in the Admin after setup when `Single-Store` mode is selected.
+- Corrected an issue preventing the _Ask a Question_ feature from appearing on product pages.